Floorp-Projects/Floorp/toolkit/components/glean/docs/dev/new_metric_types.md

 - The labeled variant will need tests the same as Step #6.
   A tip: be sure to test two labels with different values.

-## Python Tests

-We have a suite of tests for ensuring code generation generates appropriate code.
-You should add a metric to [that suite](testing.md) for your new metric type.
-You will need to regenerate the expected files.